ismailgunayy/python-note-generator/README.md

 ```
 Then, you must install the driver for your browser from [here](https://selenium-python.readthedocs.io/installation.html#drivers).

-Finally, make sure that driver you've downloaded is in your [PATH](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).
+Finally, make sure that the driver you've downloaded is in your [PATH](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7).

 <br>

 ## Notes
 - The program starts generating from `37Hz` due to the `Beep` function of `winsound`. <br> The notes that has lower frequency than `37Hz` are **not supported**.
   <br>
 - Normally, the frequencies of notes were decimal numbers.
 However, the `Beep` function again does not supports float numbers.
 That's why I set the frequencies as integers.
 Don't worry though, you will not hear the difference.